Fralin Museum of Art: History

 The museum was inaugurated in 1935 in a building designed by Edmund S. Campbell, dean of the School of Art and Architecture, who also served as the museum's first director.
 A modest collection of art was initially housed in the building, with the university's Special Collections Library holding the majority of the university's collections, including significant pieces of decorative art and documents from Thomas Jefferson.
 The museum closed during World War II and again during the 1960s, when the School of Architecture requisitioned it for additional classrooms.
 Subsequently, the museum was reconstituted in 1974 and placed under the Art Department with its Chair, Frederick Hartt, serving as director.
 David B. Lawall was appointed as curator.

 When Lawall assumed the directorship in 1985, the museum entered a phase of dramatic expansion through gifts, purchases and extended loans; by 1995 the collection contained an estimated 8,500 objects.
 Succeeding Lawall as director were Anthony G. Hirschel (1990–1996), Jill Hartz (1997–2007), Elizabeth Hutton Turner as interim director (2008–2009), and Bruce Boucher (2009–2016).
 In November 2016, Matthew McLendon was named director and chief curator of the museum.
 McLendon departed in 2023, after a period that saw the implementation of a national media strategy, growth in public programs and museum attendance; the addition of a combined $10 million in staff and programmatic endowments; and significant increases in community-based programming and online resources.
+After a national search, a committee of faculty and staff affiliated with the arts chose Karen Elizabeth Milbourne, who earned a doctorate in art history from the University of Iowa in 2003 and a bachelor’s degree in African studies from Bryn Mawr College to lead The Fralin.
+Previously, she served as senior curator at the Smithsonian National Museum of African Art.

 Accreditation with the American Alliance of Museums was first achieved in 2001, with the most recent re-accreditation in 2021.
 Spaces devoted to exhibiting and teaching comprise 6,000 square feet, including Print Study and Object Study galleries, which were introduced after a $2 million renovation in 2009.